makrai/notes/giannakopoulos15-multiling-summ-40.md

 # Abstract

 * MultiLing is a community-driven initiative that pushes the SOTA in Summ by
-  * shared task with four tasks of MultiLing: MSS, MMS, OnForumS and CCCS.
-We
+  * shared task with four tasks of MultiLing: MSS, MMS, OnForumS and CCCS
 * MultiLing, that involve many languages (not just English) and/or many topical domains (not just news)
 * The aim of MultiLing (Giannakopoulos+ 2015) at SIGdial 2015 is the same: